 Levy continued, “The locker room was so set that if you’re not a WWE guy, you haven’t done anything.”
 In other words, none of Raven’s accolades in ECW and WCW mattered.
 “I think they didn’t want to use me [in a prominent role].”

-It was after talking to Michael Hayes in private that he realized Vince McMahon’s true feelings about having him back in the WWE.
+After talking to Michael Hayes in private, he realized Vince McMahon’s true feelings about having him back in the WWE.

 “Michael Hayes said that he was in a booking meeting when Vince said, ‘Who the fuck hired Johnny Polo?’

 “The way Hayes intimated it was that Vince was like, ‘What the fuck are we hiring him for?'”